The Invisible Battle: Strengthening Mental Health with Light Therapy

 Mental health awareness is a subject very important to us at Verilux.
 We support the military and its veterans and understand that mental health awareness is just as important, if not more so, for them.

 In honor of Veteran's Day, and to continue to shed light on how light therapy can help (let's keep working on breaking down that stigma), here is some useful information!

 Depression is more common that we think, a lot more common.

-According to the National Alliance on Mental Illness, 7.2% of U.S. adults suffered from at least one major depressive episode in 2018 (that isn't taking into account those who suffer from milder depressive symptoms).
+According to the National Alliance on Mental Illness, 7.2% of U.S. adults suffered from at least one major episode in 2018 (that isn't taking into account those who suffer from milder symptoms).
 On a global scale, depression and anxiety disorders cost $1 trillion annually in lost productivity.
 That is a high number and military members fare worse than everyone else.

 The RAND Center for Military Health Policy Research published a study that showed 18.5% of service members returning from Iraq or Afghanistan currently suffer from PTSD or depression.
 Additionally, nearly 20% of soldiers report experiencing an incident of TBI during deployment (which also increases the risk of depression).
 Unfortunately, the number of soldiers seeking help for this conditions is just at half.
 The numbers don't paint a pretty picture, but there is light (literally) at the end of the tunnel!